Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 Is the Central Coast Steiner School intending to expand to Years 11 and 12?

-Will this School prepare my child for the ‘real world’?
+Will this School prepare my child for the β€˜real world’?

 Absolutely.
 Our students are confident, resilient individuals who learn to love learning.
-What better preparation is there for meeting the needs of the ‘real world’?
-Some parents may be concerned that the ‘real’ world can be challenging and students need to be adequately prepared to meet it.
-This is indeed the case, and the best method for strengthening young people is to offer them a deeply nurturing environment that provides stable relationships within a healthy community.
+What better preparation is there for meeting the needs of the β€˜real world’?
+Some parents may be concerned that the β€˜real’ world can be harsh and students need to be prepared to meet it.
+The method we apply for strengthening young people to meet the challenges of life is to offer them a deeply nurturing environment, one that provides stable relationships within a healthy community.
+Our students learn to aim high, to think creatively, to value relationships and to diligently develop their capacities so that they can be of service to the world, capable of making a positive difference.
+This is β€˜real world’ readiness.